Crockpot Peanut Butter Soup

 - Chop onions, green onion, bell peppers, and garlic and place in crockpot.

-- Add canned tomatoes with juice, stock, ground cumin, Ancho chile powder (affiliate link), New Mexico chile powder, Aleppo Pepper (affiliate link), lentils, and brown rice.
+- Add canned tomatoes with juice, vegetable stock or broth, ground cumin, Ancho chile powder (affiliate link), New Mexico chile powder, Aleppo Pepper (affiliate link), lentils, and brown rice.

-- After 8 hours, stir in peanut butter.
-Reduce heat to low if you were cooking on high.
+- After 4 hours (for high) or 8 hours (for low), stir in peanut butter.
+Reduce heat to low if you were cooking on high

 - This soup freezes well, and it’s great to have on hand for those spring days that suddenly feel like winter.